+Julie Mao Colorado Parks and Wildlife 0088 Wildlife Way Glenwood Springs, CO 81601

+RE: Middle Park (MP), Lower Colorado River (LCR), and Upper Yampa River (UYR) Habitat Partnership Program Comments - Deer HMP D-8

+Dear Julie:

-We 12 2020 uly 13, 2020 ulie Mao olorado Parks and 088 Wildlife Way lenwood Springs, ( AP), Lower Colorado River (LCR), and Upper Yampa River (UYR) Habitat m Comments - Deer HMP D-8 ear Julie: ndowners and oth heir areas.
-The div ervice, BLM, CPW easons for creating the Habitat Partnership Program was to provide local er interests an opportunity to provide input into big game management in erse makeup of local HPP committees (3 livestock growers, a Forest and sportsperson representative) provide a good cross section of local HMP proposals and respond accordingly for CPW consideration. onflicts with agric bjectives for those es; to resolve big game wildlife (deer, elk, pronghorn, and moose) ultural landowners and to assist CPW to meet game management e same species.
-From those perspectives, the MP, LCR, and UYR HPP scussed your presentation, reviewed the draft alternatives and offer these deration. mittees, with the one exception noted below, are in agreement with the s pertaining to proposals for the population range and sex ratio objectives plan. opulation objectiv ommittee areas. bout poor range co nese conditions, k JYR HPP committees support the draft alternative 2, to decrease the re to reflect the current population within this DAU and within our The committee members have heard from landowners and land managers onditions on both public and private lands.
-While many factors play into eeping the number of big game animals at current levels is one step that over ange conditions and forage resources. current sex ratio is mittees also discussed the proposed sex ratio alternative.
-We believe the a good balance and provides ample hunting opportunity while also conable range of mature animals for those hunters who want to take a epresentative who abitat conditions o lso believes the pr There was a dissenting opinion expressed by a sportsperson's is not supportive of the preferred alternatives.
-He believes range and can support a larger population than what is currently recommended.
-He oposed sex ratio could be increased.
-Both increases would provide more to sportspersons.
+One of the initial reasons for creating the Habitat Partnership Program was to provide local landowners and other interests an opportunity to provide input into big game management in their areas.
+The diverse makeup of local HPP committees (3 livestock growers, a Forest Service, BLM, CPW and sportsperson representative) provide a good cross section of local interests to review HMP proposals and respond accordingly for CPW consideration.

+HPP has two purposes; to resolve big game wildlife (deer, elk, pronghorn, and moose) conflicts with agricultural landowners and to assist CPW to meet game management objectives for those same species.
+From those perspectives, the MP, LCR, and UYR HPP committees have discussed your presentation, reviewed the draft alternatives and offer these comments for consideration.

+The three HPP committees, with the one exception noted below, are in agreement with the following comments pertaining to proposals for the population range and sex ratio objectives for the above HMP plan.

+The MP, LCR, and UYR HPP committees support the draft alternative 2, to decrease the population objective to reflect the current population within this DAU and within our committee areas.
+The committee members have heard from landowners and land managers about poor range conditions on both public and private lands.
+While many factors play into these conditions, keeping the number of big game animals at current levels is one step that would help to improve range conditions and forage resources.

+The three HPP committees also discussed the proposed sex ratio alternative.
+We believe the current sex ratio is a good balance and provides ample hunting opportunity while also providing for a reasonable range of mature animals for those hunters who want to take a larger buck.

+Minority Opinion: There was a dissenting opinion expressed by a sportsperson's representative who is not supportive of the preferred alternatives.
+He believes range and habitat conditions can support a larger population than what is currently recommended.
+He also believes the proposed sex ratio could be increased.
+Both increases would provide more hunting opportunity to sportspersons.